morgan-turner/fitness-tracker-project/README.md

 To approximate this data, this case study is an analysis of a public datset of 30 individal Fitbit users' tracking behaviors as recorded by their wearable fitness technology devices.
 This dataset can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit).

 <h3>Limitations</h3>
 30 users is the lower threshold for the sample size of a study whose results have statistical significance.
-Ideally, the data team would find and study a dataset with a higher number of users so that the insights derived from the data would have stronger validity.
+Ideally, the data team would find and study a dataset with a higher number of users so as to avoid sampling bias.

 <h3>Data Preparation</h3>
 [...]